davidyanis/socket-io-chat/README.md

 ## This app is built with node.js, express, axios.

 ### In this project there are two diffrent API:s and one REST-API.
 By typing "/" in the inputfield you are able to choosie one api of your choise and it will display depending on the choise.
 Ex a joke(Yo Mama), giff(random catgif) or leave the room(REST-API).
+Each time you enter the page, a form comes up where you have to enter a nickname, room name and password for the room.

 ### To run this app:
 1. Install dependencies with **npm install**